-In addition to time tracking and collaboration tools, Hubstaff also offers the ability to automatically or manually pay your contractors.
+In addition to time tracking and collaboration tools, Hubstaff also offers the ability to automatically pay your contractors.

 Here’s what the setup looks like for an individual employee:

 The option to select automatic or manual payments is important because many clients want to confirm amounts before the payments are processed, that is why Hubstaff also supports manual payments.

 Resources and Getting Help